tongJK/Oanad_Forex_Auto_Trade_Public/README.md

 # Oanad_Forex_Auto_Trade_Public
 Forex trade bot on Oanda [Public Edition]

+- Update
  Last Update : 15/07/2019
  Note : Update Function check max profit

- This is sample code for my Auto Forex Trader on Oanda Bot
+ - This is sample code for my Auto Forex Trader on Oanda Bot

+- For Public Ver.
  I have complete code and more trade mode such as 3 state's profit guarantee, hyena scraping profit, morning star and evening star pattern trade etc.